MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/BlockFillOptions.md

 > [!CAUTION]
 > This interface is still in pre-release.
 Its signature may change or it may be removed in future releases.

+Contains additional options for a block fill operation.

 ## Properties

 ### **matchingBlock**
 `matchingBlock?: BlockPermutation;`

+When specified, the fill operation will only apply to blocks that match this description.

 Type: [*BlockPermutation*](BlockPermutation.md)